LIVE POKER ROOM

 - Tables will play “hand for hand” if multiple tables are in still in play and the next player eliminated would result in the remaining players being in the money.
 The clock will continue to run during hand-for-hand.

-- When ten or fewer players remain, they will re-draw for seating position on the final table.
+- When 10 or fewer players remain, they will re-draw for seating position on the final table.

 - The tournament clock will not be paused, except when consolidating players to the final table OR at management’s discretion; time taken for floor calls and balancing tables is included in blind levels.

-- With one table remaining, if more than one player is eliminated at the completion of a hand, the awarding of prize money will be based on the players’ stack size at the start of the hand.
-If two or more players are eliminated on the same hand at separate tables, they will split the prize payouts as evenly as possible.
+- For tournament payouts when multiple players are eliminated at the completion of a hand, the following rules will apply: – With one table remaining, if two or more players are eliminated at the completion of a hand, the awarding of prize money will be based on the players’ stack size at the start of the hand.
+If both players have the same starting stack, they will split the prize payouts as evenly as possible.

 – Winners of all prizes are responsible for payment of all applicable state and federal taxes to the required agency.